1. The Hero’s Journey Presentation

 3. Open Studio

-We will continue looking at this tomorrow.
-For the rest of the block, please work on your Suspense projects.
+We will continue looking at this next week.
+Finish early?
+For the rest of the block, please work on fine-tuning (or submitting) your current projects.